Training Grant: free training for Massachusetts employees & employers

 Courses eligible for free training

-More than a dozen courses at American Graphics Institute are available for the no-cost training.
-A complete list of these courses is available on the workforce training grant information page.
+More than two dozen courses at American Graphics Institute are available for the no-cost training.
+A complete list of these courses is available on the training grant information page.

 No cost to employers or employees for the free training